Small-town Washington state mayor finds new role after mudslide

 Before the March 22 disaster, Rankin's main tasks as mayor of the small logging town of Darrington included overseeing town council meetings and resolving property line disputes in the community of about 1,350 people.

-But since the mudslide about 10 miles west of town, Rankin's job has been transformed into that of comforting the grieving and articulating their anguish to the outside world.
+But since the mudslide about 10 miles (16 km) west of town, Rankin's job has been transformed into that of comforting the grieving and articulating their anguish to the outside world.

 "That scar on the mountain will never heal nor will the scar in our hearts ever heal," Rankin, 52, told reporters.